GuilhermeViveiros/GuilhermeViveiros/README.md

 ## Hi there 👋

-### MCs specializing in Machine Learning and Data Science
+### MSc specializing in Machine Learning and Data Science

 <a href="mailto:aviveiros2012@gmail.com">